LusiXie/lusi-xie.org/content/authors/admin/_index.md

 I am a postdoctoral researcher at the [Center for Experimental and Applied Economics](https://www.udel.edu/academics/colleges/canr/departments/applied-economics-and-statistics/affiliated-centers/ceae/) at the University of Delaware.

-My research aims to better understand decision-making involving the environment and natural resources.
+I am an environmental economist with expertise in environmental valuation and experimental economics.
+My interdisciplinary research applies economic tools to address environmental issues by providing a better understanding of human behavior and informing policy design.
 My topics of specialization include wildlife conservation, water resource management, and agri-environmental policies.
-My research expertise is in recreation demand models, revealed and stated preference surveys, economic (lab, framed field, field) experiments, as well as applied econometric methods.
-I apply my research expertise to model human behavior, test hypotheses, and develop policy recommendations for managing natural resources.
+My research makes methodological contributions by developing novel recreation demand models, advancing the design of stated preference surveys, comparing behavioral responses from students and non-students in economic experiments, and connecting laboratory with field experiments to inform program implementation.

 Feel free to contact me at [lxie@udel.edu](mailto:lxie@udel.edu)